Password Rotation

 • Administrator access to IT Glue.
 The feature is available for custom roles with administrator rights.

-Warning: The AD password must be updated to ensure sync can continue with Network Glue.
+ALERT The AD password must be updated to ensure sync can continue with Network Glue.

 Admin passwords that are used to set up the Active Directory connection with Network Glue, can be rotated.
 To rotate this password, users need to match network to a corresponding password in the Network Settings/account/networks.
 Until the user matches the corresponding admin password in the settings, they will get the "Not Permitted" status when trying to rotate it.

-For Microsoft Entra ID Password Rotation
+For Microsoft Entra ID password rotation

 • An active Network Glue setup.